Converg3nce/matic-docs/docs/validate/mainnet/move-stake.md

 Once you have entered the amount you can then click on Stake Funds button.
 This will then ask for confirmation on your Metamask to sign the address.

 Once you have signed the transaction your stake would have successfully moved from the Foundation node to the External node.
 However, you will have to wait for 12 block confirmations for it reflect on the Staking UI.

+If you have any questions or any issues please post on the Staking UI Channel on Telegram: https://t.me/maticwalletweb